Z4rkos/net_port_scanner/README.md

 Just a little project I made for learning purposes.
 It will first scan the given network or host, then do a simple port scan of the host, or all the hosts found on the network.

+The name is obviously very creative, will change it if I decide to do something more with this.
+Might somwhow make this a part of Centipyde, would be cool to just have one tool that could do everything.

 ## Arguments:
 -n/--network: